mosip/documentation/docs/integration/relying-party.md

 * Provide the name that you want to register with the ID provider, the same name will be displayed on the eSignet authentication and consent page to the end user.

 * List the fields/attributes that you need from the eSignet ID provider upon the user’s consent.
 This is also called a claim.
-It's expected that the relying party indicates the mandatory and optional claims.  the possible values can be discovered from the eSignet .well-known.
+It's expected that the relying party indicates the mandatory and optional claims.
+The possible values can be discovered from the eSignet [.well-known](../build-and-deploy/configuration/.well-known/openid-configuration.md).

 * Provide the logo for your application and organization to be utilized for display on the eSignet authentication page.